lampepfl/progfun-wiki/EclipseTutorial.md

 The [Tools Setup](?page=ToolsSetup) page explains how to install the Scala IDE for eclipse.

-## Opening the project in Eclipse
+## Opening the Project in Eclipse

 The handout archives for the programming assignments already contain all the necessary project definition files for eclipse.
+Follow these steps to work on the project using the Scala IDE:

+1. Start up eclipse
-In order to work on the project using the Scala IDE, you simply have to start up eclipse and select "File" - "Import" from the menu.
-In the folder "General", select the item "Existing Projects into Workspace" and click "Next >".
-In the textfield "Select root directory:" select the directory where you unpacked the downloaded handout archive, then click "Finish".
+1. Select "File" - "Import" from the menu
+1. In the folder "General", select the item "Existing Projects into Workspace" and click "Next >"
+1. In the textfield "Select root directory:" select the directory where you unpacked the downloaded handout archive
+1. Click "Finish".

 ## Working with Eclipse